 Wildlife:

-Wildlife sightings included rabbits, javelina tracks, packrat middens coyote tracks, mourning doves, Gila woodpeckers, and cactus wrens.
+Wildlife sightings included rabbits, javelina tracks, packrat middens, coyote tracks, mourning doves, Gila woodpeckers, and cactus wrens.
 A particularly special sighting was of a very large unidentified hawk, that was so large we thought it was an eagle (Figure 8).